mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 been comfortable with mechanisms that kill at a distance.
 Ael can handle human weapons but suffer DM-2 when handling or firing a weapon not designed for their hands.
-When attacking, they prefer to leap several metres into the air and hover (when gravity and atmosphere permit flight), firing wildly all the while.
+When attacking, they prefer to leap several meters into the air and hover (when gravity and atmosphere permit flight), firing wildly all the while.
 They have difficulty firing from cover, both psychologically and anatomically.